DavidBM/useful-javascript/README.md

 <a name="error-handling"></a>
 ## Error handling

 Thrown errors are a good thing!
 They mean the runtime has successfully identified when something in your program has gone wrong and it's letting you know by stopping function execution on the current stack, killing the process (in Node), and notifying you in the console with a stack trace.

 Every error well launched & handled with a good message means less hours of debugging (yes, in plural).
 Using the errors correctly means to have different layers, someone that handle this error, good logging system (the terminal is ok, depending of the size of the project), good system for identify them, and the most important:

 **IF YOUR CODE USES PROMISES/AWAIT USE THE FUCKING .CATCH/TRY-CATCH AND WHEN YOU USE THEM, DONT JUST USE EMPTY FUNCTION, LOOG THE ERROR**.
-Loosing an error or having a silent one can be a bill that is not payed, a developer that will expend hours debugging trying to understand why a silent error happens or a boos that will get on nerves and yielding you because no one is able to explain wtf if happening.
+Loosing an error or having a silent one can be a bill that is not payed, a developer that will expend hours debugging trying to understand why a silent error happens or a Boss that will get on nerves and yielding you because no one is able to explain wtf if happening.

 **Bad:**